Sheung Shui Mosque and Islamic Centre: Dealings with the Lands Department

 Rent payments over the land were current until the end of September 2020.
 A condition of grant over the land was to commence the Sheng Shui Mosque project by 31 March 2011, which, due to the delays ensuing as a result of the restructuring, was extended to 31 December 2019.
 The Lands Department issued a reminder notice to UMAH to start site formation works before December 2019 in order not to breach the extension.
-What should have been adequate time to complete the Sheng Shui Mosque has not seen the project proceed in a linear manner despite UMAH's best efforts and ongoing and proactive steps to keep the project momentum going.

 Due to delays in the tendering process to complete main construction works which were only issued in December 2019, UMAH commenced site formation works (including hoarding works as the first step of site formation works) in parallel with the ongoing tender process.

 Despite the difficulties posed by social unrest in Hong Kong throughout 2019 and the lockdown of Hong Kong due to the COVID-19 pandemic throughout 2020, UMAH received approval in June 2020 to begin hoarding works and commenced construction works in August 2020.
-The funds for the hoarding works were raised by UMAH concurrently from generous support of the Hong Kong Muslim community.
+The funds for the hoarding works were raised by UMAH concurrently with financial support from the Hong Kong Muslim community.
 In addition, the KSA issued USD100,000 to support the commencement of hoarding works.

-Construction status

 On 2 September 2020, the Lands Department visited the project site and ordered immediate cessation of hoarding works.
 All construction workers were asked to leave the site immediately.
-The Lands Department concurrently issued a Lands Department Memorial of Re-entry dated 2 September 2020 (the “Memorial”) on behalf of the Hong Kong government stating that the Land private treaty grant had been cancelled (i.e. the land has been declared “unleased land”) under Cap.
-126(4).
-Cap.
-126 Government Rights (Re-entry and Vesting Remedies) Ordinance is a Hong Kong law relating to government rights of re-entry under a Government lease, and the Lands Department has enforced this right by issuing the Memorial.
-UMAH's efforts of staying current on rent payments (As of September 2020) on the land does not waive the Government's rights of re-entry (Cap.
-126(6)).
+The Lands Department issued a Lands Department Memorial of Re-entry on the same day on behalf of the Hong Kong government, stating that the land private treaty grant had been cancelled, and the land had been declared unleased.

-UMAH has options to appeal the Memorial, including: